Gerardus Mercator: Duisburg, 1552–1594

 In 1564, Mercator published his map of Britain, a map of greatly improved accuracy which far surpassed any of his previous representations.
 The circumstances were unusual.
-It is the only map without a dedicatee and in the text engraved on the map, he pointedly denies responsibility for the map's authorship and claims that he is merely engraving and printing it for a "very good friend".
-The identity of neither the author nor the friend has been established but it has been suggested that the map was created by a Scottish Catholic priest called John Elder who smuggled it to French clergy known to Antoine Perrenot, Mercator's friend.
-Mercator's reticence shows that he was clearly aware of the political nature of the pro-Catholic map which showed all the Catholic religious foundations and omitted those created by Protestant Henry VIII; moreover, it was engraved with text demeaning the history of England and praising that of Catholic Ireland and Scotland.
+It is the only one of his maps without a dedicatee, and in the text engraved on the map he pointedly denies being its author and claims that he is merely engraving and printing it for a "very good friend".
+The identity of neither the author nor the friend has been established but it has been suggested that the map was created by a Scottish Catholic priest called John Elder who smuggled it to some French clergy known to Antoine Perrenot, Mercator's friend.
+Mercator's omission of credit for the work shows that he was aware of the political nature of this pro-Catholic map which showed all the Catholic religious foundations and omitted those created by the Protestant Henry VIII, and was engraved with text demeaning the history of England and praising that of Catholic Ireland and Scotland.
 It was invaluable as an accurate guide for the planned Catholic invasion of England by Philip II of Spain.